ruffin--/SqlDbSharp/README.md

 Though its internal structure is designed to make it easy to visualize tables as raw hexadecimal values, the same structure makes column naming, well, strange.
 Please read the documentation about "fuzzy" naming closely.
 Additionally, some seemingly legitimate column lengths are not allowed.  **The previous paragraph may have undersold the project's [idiosyncrasies](https://github.com/ruffin--/SqlDbSharp/blob/master/docs/idiosyncrasies.md).**

 This project was developed under the code name "Moore's Database", which should help explain what else is missing from SqlDb#: Speed.
 Too slow?
 SqlDb# should [become approximately twice as fast every two years](http://en.wikipedia.org/wiki/Moore's_law), though that law is apparently losing steam.
-Though indices will be added later, such a package would not necessarily be a part of the core project.
+Indices could be added later, but such a package would not necessarily be a part of the core project.

-To help ensure crossplatform usability, It has been written on both Visual Studio on Windows and MonoDevelop on Mac OS X, and ported and tested on Windows Phone 8.
+To help ensure crossplatform usability, it has been written on both Visual Studio on Windows and MonoDevelop on Mac OS X, and ported and tested on Windows Phone 8.

 ### Why?